valkyrja24/pokemon-house/README.md

+# Pokémon House - React App

+A simple React application that displays Pokémon data from the PokéAPI with pagination features.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.